MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/customizer/configure-search.md

 The steps for configuring search in Unified Service Desk are as follows:

 1. Create a search hosted control.

 2. Create search-related action calls.

 3. Attach sub action calls to action calls.

 4. Attach the action calls to events.

+5. Configure window navigation rule for search

+6. Create toolbar buttons for search

-5. Add the hosted control, actions calls, and events to the agent and supervisor configurations.
+7. Add the hosted control, actions calls, and events to the agent and supervisor configurations.

 > [!div class="nextstepaction"]
 > [Next topic: Step 1: Create search hosted control](search-step1-create-hosted-control.md)